Man shot dead in clash over land dispute | Law-Order

 Man shot dead in clash over land dispute

-Security has been tightened and extra police force deployed in the area as a precautionary measure, the CO said..
+The body of the deceased has been sent for post-mortem, the police said.
+Security has been tightened and extra police force deployed in the area as a precautionary measure, the CO said.

 - READ MORE ON: